Overview of Taylor Yard G2 Projects

-The first steps of planning and conceptual design efforts site assessments are being funded by a $2 million Proposition 1 grant from the California State Coastal Conservancy.
+The first steps of planning, including conceptual design efforts and site assessments, are being funded by a $2 million Proposition 1 grant from the California State Coastal Conservancy.

-Due to project site size and complexity, the development of the Taylor Yard G2 Parcel will be implemented as a series of four stand-alone projects:
+Due to project site size and complexity, the development of the Taylor Yard G2 Parcel will be implemented as a series of multiple stand-alone projects: